simpledotorg/simple-server/doc/arch/012-regions.md

 ## Decision

 We will create a new table (`regions`) and ActiveRecord model (`Region`).
 Regions will have a single parent region, except for the "root" region which will have a null parent region.
 A Region can have many children regions.
 This means a Region has a self-referential has-many relationship.
-Since the relationships are consistent and standardized, things like reports, navigation, and region managemtn become simpler and more intuitive.
+Since the relationships are consistent and standardized, things like reports, navigation, and region management becomes simpler and more intuitive.

-Our Region model will follow the hierarchy we need for India, as it is our largest deployment:  `root -> organization -> state -> district -> block -> facility`.
-We will work towards a more flexible or fine-grained model as scale and new deployments require it.
+Our Region model will follow the hierarchy we need for India, as it is our largest deployment.
+This model is:

+`root -> organization -> state -> district -> block -> facility`

+An example of this would be

+`root -> IHCI -> Maharashtra -> Nagpur -> Bhadravati -> [hospital / clinic name]`

 A region can belong to an optional "source" model, which in practice will be an Organization, FacilityGroup, or a Facility.
 This helps us as we transition to a Regions-centered domain model - we need to know the 'legacy' models that many of the patient related models refer to.
 For example. there are many records that refer to a `facility_id` to determine where patients were registered or treated.